peterhinch/micropython-async/TUTORIAL.md

 ### 2.3.1 Queueing a coro for scheduling

  * ``EventLoop.create_task`` Arg: the coro to run.
-Starts the coro ASAP and returns immediately.
-The coro is specified with function call syntax with any required arguments being passed.
+The scheduler queues the coro to run ASAP.
+The ``create_task`` call returns immediately.
+The coro arg is specified with function call syntax with any required arguments passed.
  * ``await``  Arg: the coro to run, specified with function call syntax.
 Starts the coro ASAP and blocks until it has run to completion.